cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Is your project in its own separate neutral github organization?
 - [ ] Submitted a Pull request to add your project as a sandbox project to <https://landscape.cncf.io>
 - [ ] Create maintainer list + add to aggregated <https://maintainers.cncf.io> list by submitting a PR to it
-- [ ] Have added your project to <https://github.com/cncf/contribute>
 - [ ] Artwork: Submit a pull request to <https://github.com/cncf/artwork> with your artwork
 - [ ] Domain: transfer domain to the CNCF - <https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/create/63>

 Things that CNCF will need from the project:

-- [ ] Provide emails for the maintainers added to <https://maintainers.cncf.io> in order to get access to the maintainers mailing list and ServiceDesk
+- [ ] Provide emails for the maintainers added to <https://maintainers.cncf.io> in order to get access to the maintainers mailing list and ServiceDesk - project-onboarding@cncf.io is the best email to send those to
 - [ ] Trademarks: transfer any trademark and logo mark assets over to the LF - <https://github.com/cncf/foundation/tree/master/agreements> has agreements
 - [ ] GitHub: ensure 'thelinuxfoundation' and 'caniszczyk' are added as initial org owners, this helps us make sure we have continuity of GH ownership
 - [ ] GitHub: ensure [DCO](https://github.com/apps/dco) or [CLA](https://github.com/cncf/cla) are enabled for all GitHub repositories of the project
-- [ ] GitHub: ensure that hat the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) (or your adopted version of it) are explicitly referenced at the project's README on GitHub
+- [ ] GitHub: ensure that that the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) (or your adopted version of it) are explicitly referenced at the project's README on GitHub
 - [ ] Website: ensure LF footer is there and [website guidelines](https://github.com/cncf/foundation/blob/master/website-guidelines.md) followed (if your project doesn't have a dedicated website, please adopt those guidelines to the README file of your project on GitHub).
 - [ ] Website: Analytics transferred to projects@cncf.io
 - [ ] OpenSSF Best Practices Badge: Start on an OpenSSF Best Practices Badge <https://bestpractices.coreinfrastructure.org/en>